ian-whitestone/ian-whitestone.github.io/_posts/2020-07-01-data-templates-with-pydantic.md

 In the snippet above, `sample_input_df` will be a new PySpark dataframe with 2 records.
 There are two great things going on under the hood here that make `DataTemplate` truly magical.

 1. **Defaults values**.
 Often times, you only want to introduce minor perturbations to a base record, without having to re-specify the entire thing.
 With `DataTemplate`, I don't need to explicitly define every field each time.
 I can rapidly create new records by only changing the fields that are relevant to my current use case.
 This is especially useful when you are dealing with wide data, which is often the case.
 2. **Data validation against a schema**.
 Behind the scenes, the `DataTemplate` class validates each record (dictionary) I provide against the specified schema (or "contract").
-This helps catch errors in your test data and helps ensure it will conform to a certain standard.
+This helps catch errors in your test data and ensures it will conform to a certain standard.

 `DataTemplate` is incredibly useful but is tightly coupled to our PySpark ETL framework.
 Recently, I've been working on a data heavy application that doesn't use Spark.
 Instead, I'm pulling data in & out of a Postgres database, processing it in memory with Pandas or standard Python data types, and occasionally using [Dask](https://docs.dask.org/en/latest/) when it doesn't fit in memory.
 So how can we re-create this beauty?